gschenck/sumatrapdf/README.md

 the document (Menu _View_ | _Bookmarks_, or the `F12` key), not every PDF
 document has them.

-For example, the author recently bought the PDF version of ISO/IEC 14882:2011 from the ANSI online store (this is the "C++11" Standard).
+For example, I recently bought the PDF version of ISO/IEC 14882:2011 from the ANSI online store (this is the "C++11" Standard).
 This version - branded as an ANSI standard, but of course with identical content - does *not* have section bookmarks embedded in the PDF file.
 Obviously, navigating in a 1356-page tome without an outline is less than comfortable - and this licensed PDF file is also "protected", so I can't add and embed my own bookmarks ...

 While *SumatraPDF* allows to set "Favorites", ie pointers into documents, this is not quite what I wanted: Favorites have no hierarchical structure, and in my opinion the only "correct" solution would be to have *SumatraPDF* load the document's bookmarks from outside, but then handle them *exactly as if* they had been read from the PDF file in the first place.

 I have now a modified *SumatraPDF* application which does exactly that:

 - If the PDF file has embedded bookmarks, these are used in the *SumatraPDF* bookmarks pane.

 - Otherwise, if I have defined my own Table of Contents, this is used and displayed in the *SumatraPDF* bookmarks pane - with no noticeable difference (except that user-defined bookmarks can only point to *pages*, not to *locations* in page).

 How it Works
 ------------

-The concept is very easy:
+The concept is very simple:

  1. Store a user-defined "Table of Content" as a text file.